mungewell/pico-irig/README.md

 ## FIFO

 This is really the heart of the project.
-The output IRIG stream is encoded as 100 bits (symbols) of information; containing the time value, some other data and a some markers allowing a partner device to align with stream.
+The output IRIG stream is encoded as 100 bits (symbols); containing the time value, some other information and additional markers allowing a partner device to align with stream.

 For IRIG-B this 'frame' is 1s in duration, for IRIG-A it is 100ms.

-The values (and positions) for the 'data' and the 'markers' are __pre-computed__ by the CPU, and each 'frame' is pushed into a FIFO for the state machine to use.
-The FIFO uses bit-pairs, where the upper bit encodes the markters ('Px', 'P1..P9' and 'P0' at the end) and the lower bit encodes the data.
+The values (and positions) for the 'data' and the 'markers' are __pre-computed__ by the CPU, and each 'frame' is pushed into the FIFO for the state machine to use.
+The FIFO uses bit-pairs, where the upper bit encodes the markers ('Px', 'P1..P9' and 'P0' at the end) and the lower bit encodes the data.

 Each 'frame' starts with 'Pr' marker... the FIFO loads the bit-pair and places